Well, the time in Orlando is over already, but the journey has just begun!

 The next big city on that route is Gainesville.
 We didn´t have that much time, so we decided to focus on one landmark only.

 The Devils Millhopper Geological State Park was our choice.
-A small but really nice and interesting place with its sandy terrain, pine forests and a bowl-shaped 120 feet deep sinkhole.
+A small but nice and interesting place with its sandy terrain, pine forests and a bowl-shaped 120 feet deep sinkhole.

-It was a good choice to stop here and fill up our energy tanks by walking through the cool forest and climbed down to the very bottom of the sinkhole.
+It was an excellent choice to stop here and fill up our energy tanks by walking through the cool forest and climbed down to the very bottom of the sinkhole.
 It helped a lot to get ready to go back to the hot car and drive for two more hours.

 Finally, arrived in Tallahassee.
 As late as it was already, we checked in to the hotel and rested for a while.
 We worked a bit on our blogs and checked some e-mails.
 Both of us were tired so that we only looked for something sweet to eat and fell into our beds afterward.

 Day 8: Tallahassee & Defuniak Springs

 Wake up in the morning, full of energy and ready for the upcoming day.
 We started with a tasty “breakfast” with a hot coconut milk mocha macchiato for me and went straight to the new capitol building.
 They opened parts of the building for the public; especially the 22nd floor is free to visit and has a breathtaking 360-degree view of Tallahassee and its surroundings.
 With good weather and eyes, you even could see the Gulf of Mexico from there.
 Because I didn´t manage to visit the state capitol within operating hours three years ago, I was more than happy that we made this time. 😀